PHC dismisses petition against appointments in PEDO

 When Ziaullah Afridi was setting MPA, he had invoked quo warranto jurisdiction of the high court and alleged that appointments in the PEDO were illegal.

-The former lawmaker had challenged the appointments in PEDO including the chief financial officer, HR director, director business planning and analysis, managers, assistants and accountants in PEDO.
+The former lawmaker had challenged the appointments in the Pakhtunkhwa Energy Development Organization including the chief financial officer, HR director, director business planning and analysis, managers, assistants and accountants in PEDO.

 He had also challenged spending of millions of rupees by PEDO CEO Akbar Khan for hiring a private firm for his case from the PEDO fund.